Thanksgiving Recess is November 24-28

 • Unplug all appliances except refrigerators.

-• Remove perishable foods anything from refrigerator that could go bad.
+• Remove perishable items from the refrigerator that could go bad.

 • Take home or arrange care for pets and plants.